amrohendawi/unraveling-bert-article/README.md

-# Dash Yield Curve App
+# Unraveling BERT's Transferability secrets in a Dash article

 This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).